MapleWheels/RoR2_QoLChanges/README.md

 	- Captain:
 		- Reduced the size scaling on Captain's healing beacom from 1.25m/level to 1m/level.
 		- Reduced the scaling healing amount from 0.75%HP/level to 0.5%HP/level.
+	- Fixed a bug with Bleed where the damage multiplier from the Configuration file was not being applied.

 Note: This plugin requires the following modding libraries:
 - [BepInEx](https://github.com/BepInEx/BepInEx) v5.3.x or higher